 Office of the Children’s Lawyer (OCL)

 The OCL can become involved with a parenting arrangements case if ordered to do so by the family court.
 Part of the Ministry of the Attorney General, the OCL determines if their involvement is necessary based on the information provided in the intake forms from each party.
 The age and needs of the child will affect whether the OCL appoints a clinician or a lawyer (or both) to a file.
 The OCL does not determine the outcomes in parenting cases, but makes recommendations based on their work with the parties, child and others who have regular contact with the family.
 When making court orders, the judge will consider the position presented by the OCL lawyer or the report filed by the clinician along with other evidence that has been submitted by the parties.

 A parenting order sets out parenting time and decision making responsibility between the parents.

 This is the plan made by each parent describing how they intend to parent post-separation.
 It could include information about proposed access arrangements and proposed communications systems with the other parent as well as more direct parenting ideas.

-This is a new term in the Divorce Act, which comes into effect in March 2021 and describes the time the child spends in the care of each parent, including time that they are not physically with that person (i.e. when attending school).
+This describes the time the child spends in the care of each parent, including time that they are not physically with that person (i.e. when attending school).